Marba language: Geographic distribution and variations

-Spoken Marba is often mixed with some Hausa and Chadian Arabic words.
+Spoken Marba is often mixed with some Hausa, Sara and Chadian Arabic words.
 However, geographical variations of Marba itself are barely significant enough to be called dialects if a dialect is defined as distinguished by its vocabulary, grammar and pronunciation.
 Where a distinction can be made only in terms of pronunciation, the term accent may be preferred over dialect.
 There is little difference in the Marba spoken by the Marba and Kolon peoples.
-The differences in speech between the Marba and Kolon tribes on the one hand and the Leou tribe on the other hand are more related to pronunciation than to grammar or vocabulary.
+The differences in speech between the Marba and Kolon people on the one hand and the Léo people on the other hand are more related to pronunciation than to grammar or vocabulary.
 This difference affects mainly some vowels.

 People who live at the periphery of the Marba-speaking area mix Marba words with words from neighbouring languages.
-This occurs for example in the Musey area increasingly as one travels from Leou towards Pala, Gounou Gaya and Fianga.
+This occurs for example in the Musey area increasingly as one travels from Léo towards Pala, Gounou Gaya and Fianga.

 The various names of the language

 Azumeina versus Marba

 The Azumeina peoples now prefer to call their language Marba.

-However, when their language began to be written down in the 1950s and 1960s, the language was sometimes called Azumeina.
-The Kolon and Leou clans do not see themselves as ethnically Marba i.e. they are not part of the Marba people group even though they share a common language.
+However, when their language began to be written down in the 1960s, the language began to be sometimes called Azumeina.
 This approach had the advantage of avoiding ambiguity between the Marba people group and the wider group of speakers of the common language.
+The Leou clans do not see themselves as ethnically Marba i.e. they are not part of the Marba people group even though they share a common language.

 Marba is now generally accepted by the Azumeina peoples as the name of their common language.
 This approach simplifies discussion about language variations in border regions because differences can be explained more easily in terms of mixing of languages.
 A disadvantage of this approach is the potential ambiguity of the term Marba between the Marba people group and the wider group of Marba-speaking Azumeina peoples.

 The transition to the new approach is illustrated in the following timeline: